Equal Opportunities Policy

 Discrimination, Harassment and Victimisation

 Discrimination under this policy shall mean any of the forms of discrimination as defined below.
-Harassment and victimisation under this policy shall have the meanings as provided for below.
+Harassment and victimisation under this policy shall have the meanings as provided below.

 Direct discrimination